* MANUFACTURER WARRANTY IS NULL AND VOID WITHOUT BEING COMPLETED (SIGNED) BY INDIVIDUAL HOLDING EITHER LOCAL-STATE HVAC OR EPA LICENSE*

 Installing a split AC is easy for any AC company, but can get tricky for a homeowner.

 Not only are specific tools and knowledge required to complete setup, but installation includes electrical, gas, and refrigerant connections that are often regulated by a set of laws at the state, local and federal level.
 As a distributor, we cannot encourage a customer or anybody without HVAC certification to install a mini split system on there own.
-However, we have seen many do it in the past successfully.
-At the same time we have seen some customers install
+However, with the help of online recourses we have seen many do it in the past successfully.
+At the same time seen some customers install

 a system unprofessionally without performing all the necessary steps, which resulted in issues within the first few months of operation.